Political ideologies in the United States: Comparison to global politics

 American politics is dominated by individualist ideology instead of the collectivist ideology that influences politics in some European countries.
 American citizens expect less influence and intervention by the government and are less likely to accept government intervention compared to citizens of European countries.
 Ideologies that advocate collective rights are not well received by American voters if they come at the cost of individual rights.
 Americans and Western Europeans have a similar conception of democracy and governance, prioritizing a free judiciary and fair elections at about equal levels.
-Americans and Western Europeans are also similarly progressive on issues such as LGBT rights and gender equality.
-Americans, however, place higher priority on freedom of religion than Western European countries, and Americans are more likely to believe that individual success is within a person's control.
+Americans and Western Europeans are also similarly progressive on issues such as LGBT rights and gender equality; however, Americans place higher priority on freedom of religion than Western European countries, and Americans are more likely to believe that individual success is within a person's control.
 Both social democracy and nativism have become more prominent in the 21st century United States, resembling their counterparts in many European countries.
 Democracy in both the United States and European countries are threatened by rising anti-establishmentism and the resulting extremism and polarization.
 The two-party system and Congressional gridlock make the United States more susceptible to polarization than countries with other systems, though this structure also prevents extremist parties from taking power.